fizcris/CarND-Advanced-Lane-Lines/README.md

 </table>

-The `Line` method asociated to the coefficients finding is `Line.updateCoeffsLine(...)`.
+The `Line` method associated to the coefficients finding is `Line.updateCoeffsLine(...)`.
 It is a quite complex method.
-First detects if there have been previous detections, if not it inicialices the `Line.poly_best_fit` property that contains the current best voeficients in use and `Line.recent_poly_fits` that contains an array with the previously used coefficients.
-If the line is detected then it gets check in case the coeeficients differ more than the trheshodl `coefLimits=[1,1,10]` so it gets automatically rejected.
-If it is a good detectuion a moving average filter is then applied to each coefficient and stored as best fit wich will be use for the calculation of the polynom of this iteration then.
+First detects if there have been previous detections, if not it inicialices the `Line.poly_best_fit` property that contains the current best coefficients in use and `Line.recent_poly_fits` that contains an array with the previously used coefficients.
+If the line is detected then it gets checked in case the coefficients differ more than the threshold `coefLimits=[1,1,10]` so it gets automatically rejected.
+If it is a good detection a moving average filter is then applied to each coefficient and stored as best fit which will be used for the calculation of the polynomial of this iteration then.

-Its impelmentation is stated below.
+Its implementation is stated below.
 ```
 def updateCoeffsLine(self,detected, current_fit, left_fitx, ploty, coefLimits=[1,1,10], movingAvg=5 ):
-        """Updates the line ploynom equation coeficients
+        """Updates the line polynomial equation coefficients
         for the current removing outliers and applying moving average filters
         to coeffs
         """